KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 Kdenlive is available as an install and as a standalone version.

 - Install version: Needs administrator rights and gets installed on your local machine.
-It's also listed as a program.
+It is also listed as a program.

-   - It's available for all users on your computer.
+   - It is available for all users on your computer.

    - The Kdenlive files are always located in the same folder.

 - Standalone version: **Doesn't** need administrator rights and isn't installed.
-It's **not** listed as a program.
+It is **not** listed as a program.
 Is only accessible for the user who has downloaded the file.

    - If you work with a normal user on your computer, you can use Kdenlive.

    - You can copy the Kdenlive folder on any external drive and run it on a different computer without installing it.
-However, your personal settings and downloads within Kdenlive are related to the computer you work on.
+However, your personal settings and downloads within Kdenlive are stored on the computer you work on.

 .. epigraph::